Johanna Braddy

-Johanna Elizabeth Braddy (born August 30, 1987) is an American actress.
-She played the leading role in the 2009 horror film The Grudge 3, and has appeared in Hurt (2009), Easy A (2010), Paranormal Activity 3 (2011), and The Levenger Tapes (2011).
+Johanna Braddy is an American actress.
+She played the leading role in the 2009 horror film The Grudge 3, and has appeared in Pop Rocks (2004), Hurt (2009), Easy A (2010), Paranormal Activity 3 (2011), and The Levenger Tapes (2011).
 She starred as Jenny Matrix in the web series Video Game High School from 2012 to 2014.
 In 2015, Braddy co-starred as Anna Martin in the Lifetime dark comedy-drama series Unreal.
 She also starred as Shelby Wyatt in the ABC thriller series Quantico.

 Early life

 Braddy was born in Atlanta, Georgia; the daughter of Jo Beth, a preschool music teacher and a vocalist, and Steve Braddy, an engineer.
 Braddy has one brother, Cole Braddy.
 Braddy attended McIntosh High School in Peachtree City, Georgia, and graduated in 2005.

 Career

 Braddy made her screen acting début in the ABC Family television film Pop Rocks playing Olivia Harden.
 She made her voice acting debut in Avatar: The Last Airbender playing the role of Princess Yue.
 Braddy also played small parts in films Broken Bridges, Home of the Giants and Whore.
 On television, she had recurring roles in the FX drama The Riches, ABC Family teen comedy-drama, Greek, and VH1 soap Hit the Floor.
 She also guest starred on Cold Case, Southland, CSI: Crime Scene Investigation, Suburgatory, and Shameless.